 In her free time she enjoys traveling, kayaking, yoga, hiking, and enjoying the outdoors with Charlie, her Beagle.
 She is looking forward to exploring Charleston and the surrounding beaches.
 She would like to learn to surf, play the violin, and paint.
 She also looks forward to meeting local veterinarians and getting involved in community projects and organizations.

 Stephanie M. Trimble grew up in Kentucky, where her family bred and showed St. Bernards and Great Pyrenees.
 She spent more time in a dog kennel than a child’s crib.
 After receiving her degree in Marine Science from Coastal Carolina University, she moved to Sarasota, FL to work at Mote Marine Laboratory.
 While at Mote Marine she learned that she missed being around the furry ones she grew up with and obtained a job at a veterinary hospital as a veterinary assistant.
 While at this hospital, she gained several years of valuable experience, as a technician and a manager.
 After 6 years, she had worked her way up from a veterinary assistant to head technician, managing over 10 employees.
-In 2005, she moved back to the Carolina’s and started working for Veterinary Medical Care, LLC.
-She has been managing both practices, Mt.
-Pleasant and North Charleston, for the past couple of years.
+In 2005, she moved back to the Carolina’s and started working for Veterinary Medical Care, LLC

 Stephanie enjoys reading, gardening, going to the beach and spending time with her family.
-They share their home on John’s Island with Riley a 7 year old English Cocker Spaniel and Chloe a 10 year old Calico Domestic Short Hair.
+They share their home on John’s Island with Curtis, a 1 year Golden Retriever/English Setter mix, Thurman, a 6 month old Lab/Hound Mix and Chloe a 14 year old Calico Domestic Short Hair.